SadE54/Grimoire/README.md

 !roll                      # Perform a dice roll !event                     # Get a random entry from a table !ai                        # Query the AI
-!clear                     # Clear the screen
+!torch                     # Start/stop a torch, optionnally couple with HUE brides for leds driving !clear                     # Clear the screen
 !help                      # List commands
 !info                      # Display app and database info